zed-alpha/shadow-gadgets/README.md

 that's possibly all you need.

-Though the library's shadow is actually being handled and drawn in the parent `ViewGroup`, these properties can be set on the target `View` at any time, even while it's unattached, so there's no need to worry about timing.
+Though the library's shadow is actually being handled and drawn in the parent `ViewGroup`, these properties can be set on the target `View` at any point, even while it's unattached, so there's no need to worry about timing.
 Additionally, the shadow automatically animates and transforms along with its target, and it will handle moving itself to any new parents, should the target be moved.